Welcome to BioDesign

 Agroforestry is about growing trees and crops together and helping the soil (see below).
 If suitable trees are grown they can fertilise the soil with both their leaves and roots - Glicidia is the most popular one.
 Their leaves can shade the crop plants during hot weather when heat can cause damage.

-Trees can serve several purposes!
 Beyond the obvious, it has been demonstrated that trees produce rain!
 As reported by one contact," “Transpiration from vegetation may contribute as much as 90 per cent of the moisture in the atmosphere derived from land surfaces — far more than earlier estimates,”

 The plan is to introduce AF through NGO/CBOs who will be helped to start with small AF plots.
 Many farmers are reluctant to try AF because it takes several years to get it well established but there us an alternative to trees!